botond-veress/web-standards/api/README.md

 }
 ```

-> The newly created resource (with an unique identifier) should be returned in the response body.
+> The newly created resource (with a unique identifier) should be returned in the response body.

 #### PUT

 - Creates/updates a resource
-- Multiple PUT requests to the same URL doesn't create/update duplicate records
+- Multiple PUT requests to the same URL don't create/update duplicate records
 - It should be used when the client is aware of the url of the resource

 To update the post with id 31: